mozilla/mig/README.md

 Quick Start with Docker
 ---------------------

 You can explore a local-only MIG setup using Docker.
-Docker provides a single container environment with most MIG components available.
-Note the container is not intended for full MIG usage.
+Docker provides a single container environment with most MIG components available. *Note that this setup is not intended for comprehensive MIG usage.*

-Pulling from Docker Hub:
+Pull from Docker Hub:

 ```bash
 $ docker pull mozilla/mig